-Sensational Butterflies is the new interactive exhibition at the Natural History Museum.
+The interactive Sensational Butterflies exhibition returns to the Natural History Museum.

 Visitors can take a stroll among hundreds of the colourful creatures, becoming involved in an exhibition in new and exciting ways.
 Unrestrained and allowed to fly freely among the public, the butterflies are housed in a specially constructed tropical enclosure situated on the museum’s east lawn.